idptools/dodo/README.md

 DODO
 ==============================

-**D**e-sillifying AlphaF**O**ld2 **D**isorered regi**O**ns
+re**D**esign AlphaF**O**ld2 **D**isorered regi**O**ns

-### What is DODO?
+## What is DODO?

-DODO is a A Python package for taking an AF2 structure and making the disordered regions look less silly (I believe the scientific term is *de-sillifying*).
-To be clear, the work done by DeepMind to make AlphaFold is AMAZING, and I do not mean to take away from that in ANY WAY.
-However, for visualizing the proteins for presentations, etc. it would be nifty to be able to make the IDRs look more 'IDR-like'.
+DODO is a A Python package for taking an AF2 structure redesigning the disordered regions to look more like IDRs.
+To be clear, the work done by DeepMind to make AlphaFold is AMAZING, and I do not mean to take away from that in *ANY WAY*.
+However, for visualizing proteins for presentations, etc. it would be nifty to be able to make the IDRs look more 'IDR-like'.
 DODO does just that!
-What it does is identify the IDRs in the structure, predict their end-to-end distance from the sequence of the IDR (by default, though there are other options..), and rebuild the structure such that the IDRs are the approximate correct overall dimensions.
+What it does is identify the IDRs in the structure, predict the end-to-end distance for each IDR from its sequence (by default, though there are other options...), and rebuild the structure such that the IDRs are the approximate correct overall dimensions.
+In addition, you can make a PDB with multiple IDRs in a single 'structure' and keep the folded domains fixed, which when opened in VMD makes something that looks *like* a simulation trajectroy (to be very clear, it is **NOT** the equivalent to an actual simulation trajectory but is really nice for visualization).

-#### Current Limitations
+### Current Limitations

 1. Rebuilding employs a simple random walk approach, so the actual IDR conformation is completely random *and not scientifically useful*.
 However, it is still quite useful for visualization of the protein overall.

-2. At this moment, the rebuilt IDRs only contain alpha carbons whereas folded regions maintain all atoms.
+2. At this moment, the rebuilt IDRs only contain alpha carbons whereas folded regions contain all atoms.
 This is mainly to do with the trickiness of placing all the atoms back after dramatically changing the IDR.
-I'm working on all-atom IDR generation, which I'm hoping to bring in the future (but this is not a gaurantee because it's tricky business and for visualization is quite unnecessary to be honest).
+I'm working on all-atom IDR generation, which I'm hoping to bring in the future (but this is not a gaurantee because it's tricky business and for visualization is not really necessary to be honest).

-3. Some bonds aren't *quite* the right distance apart, so you might see an 'unusual bond between residues' warning in VMD.
-I'm working on this.
-It isn't so bad that it ruins the visualization, but I'll still try to fix it.
-This is largely because the IDRs only have alpha carbons, which results in alpha carbon to N or C bonds, which wouldn't occur if the IDR had all the atoms.
-I'm pretty close to getting this resolved.
+3. Because some IDRs only have alpha carbons, the order of bonds result in an 'unusual bond' warning in VMD.

 4. Some visualization modes don't work in VMD.
 Licorice seems to work fine, tube and trace do not.
 I'm working on this.

 ### How can you use DODO?

-DODO is currently only usable in Python.
+DODO is currently usable in Python and from the command-line.

 ### Installation